-In fact, the search intent of the term “LinkedIn” has more than doubled in the last 10 years.
+In fact, search interest for the term “LinkedIn” has increased more than 60 percent in the last 10 years.
 And, when it comes to interesting LinkedIn statistics and LinkedIn facts, there is a surprising abundance.

 Digging into LinkedIn Demographics

-Of those LinkedIn users who are engaging with the platform monthly, 40% access it on a daily basis.
+Of those LinkedIn users who are frequently engaging with the platform, 40% access it on a daily basis, clocking up over 1 billion interactions every month.
 However, LinkedIn is used sparingly, so you only have a few minutes to make an impact.
 Users only spend about 17 minutes on LinkedIn per month.